 I’d like to get more clarification on what does and does not require an ABN—especially in regard to dry needling.

 The ABN notifies Medicare patients that a therapy service they plan to receive may or may not be covered by Medicare, either because the service is usually not covered or because said services don’t meet Medicare’s requirements of what is “reasonable or necessary.”
 To learn what is—and is not—covered, you can sift through the Medicare National Coverage Determinations Manual.
-But, you may appreciate referring to our condensed version here.
+But, you may appreciate referring to our condensed version in blog form.

 Because dry needling is never covered by Medicare, you can issue a voluntary ABN to patients.